 How Does it Work?
 Types of IF

-When we are fasting on a low-carb diet, our body is using fat stores for energy and we lose body fat.
-Fasting on a ketogenic diet has more benefits: since our body is depleted from glycogen, we use fat and ketones for energy instead of glucose.
+When you are fasting on a low-carb diet, your body is using fat stores for energy and you lose body fat.
+Fasting on a ketogenic diet has more benefits: since your body is depleted from glycogen, you use fat and ketones for energy instead of glucose.

 There are several types of IF: